AEADataEditor/aea-de-guidance/Requested_information.md

   - you should cite the data in your main manuscript
   - you should cite data separately in your online appendix
 - you make analysis programs available
+- you provide a README that describes the data acquisition and how to run the analysis process
+- you make every effort to provide as much data as possible in an openly accessible fashion
 - you make every effort to support reproducibility of your analysis
 - you make every effort to transparently describe the creation of your analysis data